Orthodox Churches

-St Peter's Church hosts regular services of the Romanian Orthodox Church.
+St Peter's Church in Canterbury hosts regular services of the Romanian Orthodox Church.
 Father Grigore Pașcu is responsible for the mission and he writes:

 The orthodox mission in Canterbury is under the canonical jurisdiction of the Romanian Orthodox Metropolis of Western and Southern Europe, Great Britain’s Deanery, with the headquarters in Paris: an autonomous metropolis that belongs to the Romanian Orthodox Church (Romanian Patriarchate).